-I am a passionate Nutrition practitioner, motivator, fitness coach and writer in Ireland’s leading restaurant, Rustic Stone on Georges Street, Dublin 2.
+I am a qualified Nutritional Therapist and a passionate motivator, fitness coach and writer in Ireland’s leading restaurant, Rustic Stone on Georges Street, Dublin 2.
 I began my research in Nutrition and fitness back in 2003 as a result of my own medical conditions.
 After many years of trying everything, I finally changed my life dramatically through diet and lifestyle.
 Due to my own personal circumstances, I began studying nutrition from a very young age.
 I have been researching nutrition all my life searching for ways to ‘cure’ myself.
 Eventually, I now have learned to manage my circumstances through my diet and lifestyle.
 My passion in life is to pass this message on to as many people as I can.
 I have been practicing over the last five years and I have a huge success rate with my clients.
 I worked at Educogym for many years in fitness and weight loss while studying Nutrition.
 I am a nutrition practitioner with a passion for motivating my clients to lose weight and reach their nutrition goals.

 I believe ‘Everyone is different, it is important that everything from your food intake to your lifestyle habits are taken into consideration.
 More and more people find it difficult to choose what foods to eat when dining out and even when grocery shopping.
 Many people feel bombarded with false nutritional advice from food producers and it is no surprise that we are totally confused with what foods are actually healthy and what foods we should avoid.’

 I created Rustic Stone Restaurant’s Raw Menu with Dylan McGrath which is based on using raw food ingredients in a way that enhance and complement the dishes’ flavour and nutritional value.
 I rotate my diet, consuming as much raw food as possible in the summertime.
 Generally, my diet is similar to that of a paleo diet, but I do allow for ongoing research into new nutritional therapies and diet plans.